Thomasjkeel/UKCEH_Summer_School/README.md

 ### Workshop 1: Approaches to Hydrological Modelling
 **Facilitators:** *Nathan Rickards | Helen Baron*

-???One line description of the workshop??? ???LINK TO NOTEBOOK???
+An introduction to hydrological modelling via the application of a UKCEH water resources model to a case study catchment ???LINK TO NOTEBOOK???

 ### Workshop 2: Accessing remote hydrological data